How to see one of our psychologists?

 If you wish to obtain a Medicare rebate for counselling you will need to obtain a referral from your GP, psychiatrist or a paediatrician.
-This is usually directly faxed to us and will allow you to access up to 10 counselling sessions each calendar year with a Medicare rebate.
+This is usually directly faxed to us and will allow you to access up to 10 counselling sessions (and 10 additional covid sessions) each calendar year with a Medicare rebate.

 Step 2: When we receive the referral or your request, our intake team will contact you for an initial intake consultation.
 During this we will discuss your preferences, personal circumstances and tell you a bit more about our services.

 Step 3: You may be placed on our waiting list for the next available appointment.
 Occasionally we have a waiting period depending on the psychologist you would like to see and their availability.
 When the practitioner becomes available, we will contact you and book you in for your first appointment.
 This could take between a few days to a few weeks.